liamromanis101/M365-Scripts/README.md

 Requires subprocess, requests and json
 [pip install subprocess requests json]

-This script enumerates all user accounts using the graph users endpoint.
-It avoid Graph pagination issues are prints out all user accounts.
+This script enumerates all user accounts using the graph /users endpoint.
+It avoids Graph pagination issues and prints out all user accounts.

 (get-users-privs.py)
 Requires subprocess, requests and json